matthewber/docs/versioned_docs/version-V1/faq/rentals.md

 <details><summary>The owner's share of in-game earnings is too low!
 How can I change it?</summary><br/>

 The first version of the rental system will set the Owner’s share to 10%.
-Our second version of the rental system will include a feature allowing Owners to set the share of in-game earnings they wish to keep, which could range anywhere from 0% to 100%.
+The second version of the rental system will include a feature allowing Owners to customize the share of in-game earnings they wish to keep, which could range anywhere from 0% to 100%.
+Please note, if the Owner is also the Sponsor (for example, the Owner is sponoring a Recruit by issuing them a Rental Pass or purchasing a rental on a Reruit's behalf), their share of in-game earnings is 60%.

 </details>

 <details><summary>Can the Sponsor shares of in-game earnings be adjusted?</summary><br/>

 The first version of the rental system will set the Sponsor’s share to 50%.
-Our second version of the rental system will include a feature allowing Sponsors to set the share of in-game earnings they wish to keep.
+The second version of the rental system will include a feature allowing Sponsors to customize the share of in-game earnings they wish to keep.
 The Sponsor will be able to set the % split with the remainder of earnings left after the Owner’s share is removed.

-For example, if the Owner set his in-game earnings share to 20%, the Sponsor could choose to keep e.g. 80%, leaving the Player/Recruit 0%, or e.g. 10%, leaving the Player/Recruit 70%.
+For example, if the Owner set their in-game earnings share to 20%, the Sponsor could choose to keep e.g. 80%, leaving the Player/Recruit 0%, or e.g. 10%, leaving the Player/Recruit 70%.

 </details>

 <details><summary>Can the Player/Recruit shares of in-game earnings be adjusted?</summary><br/>

 The first version of the rental system will set the Player (Recruit if sponsored) share to 40%.
-Our second version of the rental system will include a feature allowing Owners and Sponsors to set the share of in-game earnings they wish to keep.
+The second version of the rental system will include a feature allowing Owners and Sponsors to customize the share of in-game earnings they wish to keep.
 This means, the Player/Recruit’s share is the remaining in-game earnings share not taken by the Owner and Sponsor.

 </details>